mayspc/payrex-rust/README.md

     // Initialize the client with your API key let client = Client::new("your_secret_key");

-    // Create a payment intent with type-safe payment methods use PaymentMethod::*;
+    // Create a payment intent
+    use PaymentMethod::*;
     let payment_methods = &[Card, Gcash];
     let params = CreatePaymentIntent::new(10000, Currency::PHP, payment_methods)